untillpro/scm4j/scm4j-releaser/docs/minor-release-status.md

   - Coords
   - Status
-  - nextVersion.
-If Coords includes version latest version is taken from correspondent `RB`, otherwise version from `develop` branch is used
+  - targetVersion.
+FORK: from `develop` (without -SNAPSHOT), otherwise from RB
   - Map<Coords, ExtendedStatusTreeNode> subComponents

 # See Also